tdchristian/club-sandwich/README.md

 ## Input needed

 In order to make this all run, some input is needed.
-Detailed formats are specified in `input/_input_specifications.csv`, but here's the overview:
+Detailed formats are specified in `input/_input_specifications.csv` and can also be printed within the program, but here's the overview:

 * A student survey file.
 This lists students along with their top 5 choices.
 * A master student file.
 This lists students' full names along with their grade, gender, attendance status, and any days they are unavailable.